 If your event is directly responsible for selecting or preparing food, opt to cater from local restaurants or cook with local foods and produce.
-This will help to reduce the $CO_2$ emissions and plastic use associated with food transportation, packaging, and distribution by going straight to the source.
-In addition, not only will the food be fresher, but it will help support Urbana-Champaign and surrounding communities.
+This will help to reduce the CO2 emissions and plastic use associated with food transportation, packaging, and distribution by going straight to the source.
+In addition, not only will the food be fresher, but it will help to support the Urbana-Champaign and surrounding communities.